Austin Kleon – Roube Como Um Artista

 Every new idea is just a remix or mash-up

-Cada nova ideia é apenas uma combinação ou mistura
+Toda nova ideia é apenas um remix ou um mash-up

 of one or two previous ideas.